 How to Cite Your Sources in MLA Style

-These are the works you have actually cited in your paper or other research project.
-They should be listed in alphabetical order and begin with the author’s last name or, when there is no apparent author, the first prominent word of a title.
-Visit the MLA Web site at the above address to see examples of properly formatted Works Cited lists.
-Click on “Sample Papers in MLA Style.”
+Works Cited.
+This a list of the works you have actually cited in your paper or research project.
+The works should be listed in alphabetical order and begin with the author’s last name or, when there is no apparent author, the first prominent word of a title.

 The following section features two works as they would appear in a Works Cited list, and four in-text citations based on those two works.
 Additional Works Cited examples follow.